Ensembl/ensembl-variation/scripts/examples/README.variant_effect_predictor.txt

 - Chromosome name : the name of the chromosome to which the variant maps e.g. 1 for chromosome 1.
 This can also be the name of a contig or other seq_region for species with unassembled genomes.

 - Start position

 - End position : along with start position, defines the location of the variant.
-  These are 1-indexed (i.e. the first base of the chromosome is base 1).
-For a SNP, start should be the same as end.
-For a multi-basepair substitution, start should be the first and end should be the last base affected (e.g. for a 3 base substitution, end = start + 2).
-For an insertion relative to the reference, start = end + 1, regardless of its length.
+  These are 1-indexed (i.e. the first base of the chromosome is base 1), and should be defined according to the following rules:

+  * For a SNP, start should be the same as end
+  * For a multi-basepair substitution, start should be the first and end should be the last base affected (e.g. for a 3 base substitution, end = start + 2).
+    This also applies to any unbalanced substitution - for example replacing 3 bases with 5, the coordinates should reflect the 3 bases spanned by the reference allele.
+  * For an insertion relative to the reference, start = end + 1, regardless of its length.
 This means that in this instance the start coordinate will be greater than the end coordinate; end represents the base immediately 5' of the insertion site, and start the base immediately 3'.
-For a deletion relative to the reference, follow the same rules for a multi-basepair substitution.
+  * For a deletion relative to the reference, follow the same rules for a multi-basepair substitution.

 - Allele string : a "/"-separated string of alleles.
 The first of these is assumed to be the reference allele (although this is not interpreted or checked by the script, so if unknown can be set to anything).

 - Strand : the strand to which the variant maps.
 Possible values are 1 and -1;
   + and - can also be used.

 - Variant name : optionally, a sixth column can be specified containing an identifier for the variant.
 If not specified, the name is derived from the coordinates as described below.